Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Problem Statement

 \section{Problem Statement}

 We consider a decluttering problem where multiple rigid convex polygonal objects rest in randomly placed positions and orientations on a planar surface, visible from an overhead camera, and must be transported to a packing box.
 The objective of this work is to develop a decluttering algorithm that maximizes picks per hour (PPH) for this problem, using robust frictional grasps.
+Note that we do not consider rearrangement actions (e.g. pushing actions) for arranging the groups before multi-object grasping in this work.
+Finding the optimal rearrangement plan in such scenes is a challenging long-horizon problem that deserves a separate thorough treatment.